Introduction

 • set PATH="C:\ninja\ninja_build;%PATH%"

-Bindgen is not required for most Windows targets, but it can still be used if needed.
-Using bindgen requires a libclang or llvm package to be installed.
-See the requirements page in [The bindgen User Guide] for instructions.
+Bindgen is required for FIPS builds on Windows, as there are no pre-generated FIPS bindings for Windows platforms.
+Using bindgen requires libclang or llvm to be installed.
+See the requirements page in The bindgen User Guide for instructions.

 libclang / LLVM